amolnarfenton/Ruby/PLP4.md

   puts "Value of local variable is #{i}" end
 ```
-Which gives you a display of this:
+Which gives you a display of:
 ```
 Value of local variable is 0
 Value of local variable is 1